KyraEvjen/CommissionTrackerFinal/README.md

 _Endpoints_

--Add Commission, POST /commissions
+- Add Commission, POST /commissions

--Adds a new commission to the database.
+- Adds a new commission to the database.

-Get Commissions, GET /commissions
+- Get Commissions, GET /commissions

-Retrieves all commissions from the database.
+- Retrieves all commissions from the database.

-Get Commission by ID, GET /commissions/{id}
+- Get Commission by ID, GET /commissions/{id}

-Retrieves a commission by its ID from the database.
+- Retrieves a commission by its ID from the database.

-Update Commission, PUT /commissions/{commission_id}
+- Update Commission, PUT /commissions/{commission_id}

-Updates an existing commission by its ID.
+- Updates an existing commission by its ID.

-Delete Commission, DELETE /commissions/{commission_id}
+- Delete Commission, DELETE /commissions/{commission_id}

-Deletes a commission by its ID.
+- Deletes a commission by its ID.

 **logging_setup.py**